-The holiday season is fast upon us.
-With so many demands on our time (there are just so many cookies to eat, it’s hard to know where to start!), and demands for our money, it’s no wonder that we’re all looking for a few extra ideas to make the holiday season run more smoothly.
-Give these a try:
+The holiday season is coming fast upon us, along with many demands on our time (there are just so many cookies to eat, it’s hard to know where to start!), and demands for our money.

 1. Go generic

 Keep a stock of generic gifts on hand.
-Picture frames, nonperishable gift baskets, or ornaments can help you provide for unexpected guests or holiday party invitations, so you won’t have to rush out and buy presents at top dollar.
+Picture frames, nonperishable gift baskets, or ornaments can help you provide for unexpected guests or holiday party invitations, so you won’t have to rush out and spend an hour looking for parking at the mall so that you can buy presents at top dollar.

 2. Keep it in the family